dFLPp/dFLPp/README.md

+#Hi 👋
-- 👋 Hi, I’m @dFLPp
+- I’m Felipe Castro, 19y/o
-- 👀 I’m interested in programming, physics, chess and other things
+- 👀 My hobbies are programming and learning new things
-- 🌱 I’m currently learning: JS for front-end && Python
+- 🌱 I’m currently a undergraduate student in Electrical Engineering @Brazil
-- 📫 How to reach me: twitter = https://twitter.com/someFLP
+- 📫 How to reach me: -----

 <!---
 dFLPp/dFLPp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.